 As their purpose for the shop evolved, they expanded their offerings to include home decor.
-They started slowly, experimenting on canvas and wood panels, to get a feel of how the resin flowed and blended together.
-From there, they started taking everyday household items like bowls, serving trays, and platters, and turning them into functional art.
+They started slowly, experimenting on wood panels, to get a feel of how the resin flowed and blended together.
+While Kris continued making jewelry, Kim started taking everyday household items like bowls, serving trays, and platters, and turning them into functional art.

 Born and raised in Hawaii, they draw inspiration from the abundant beauty around them.
 The ocean and beaches are always represented in their art.
 From the swirling resin in the jewelry to the beach and ocean scenes in their ornaments and bowls, the strong influence the ocean has played in their lives will always be represented.

 Prefer to shop in person?
 You can find Marr Artworks at local craft fairs and at: